AriFordsham/GHCWiki/commentary/coding-style.md

 - **Detached from the code** is the linked comment, starting with the same string `Note [Float coercions]`.
 It can be long, and often includes examples.

-The standard format "`Note [Float coercions]`" serves like URL, to point to an out-of-line comment.
+The standard format "`Note [Float coercions]`" serves like an URL, to point to an out-of-line comment.
 Usually the target is in the same module, but not always.
 Sometimes we say

 ```wiki
     -- See Note [Float coercions] in SpecConstr.lhs